sefk/sefk.github.io/posts/aws.md

 introduce SPOFS and capacity chokepoints.
 Give your machines publicly routable IP's and use security groups.

-**ACL's Are A Pain**.
+**Network ACLs Are A Pain**.
 Try to get as far as you can with just security groups.

 **You'll Peer VPC's Someday**.
 Choose non-overlapping subnet IP ranges